How to Opt Out Of Emergency Alerts On Your Cell Phone

 How does this work

 In a nutshell, if your phone is on, it is connected to the nearest cell phone tower it can find, and it will stay connected to that tower until the phone finds another tower that it thinks is closer.
 If a message needs to get sent out, the cell phone companies will send out the message to the designated towers and if your phone is connected to one of these towers you get the alert.

-One of the complaints of the messaging system is that it will alert you, with sound even if your phone is on silent or vibrate (and that sound is loud), and the messages can be sent at any time, 24 hours a day.
-One alert in California, where an amber alert was sent out was sent in the middle of the night (about 2am or so) waking up and freighting a large number of people who were not expecting to hear that go off while they were fast asleep.
+One of the complaints of the messaging system is that it will alert you, with sound, even if your phone is on silent or vibrate (and the sound is loud).
+Furthermore messages can be sent at any time, 24 hours a day.
+One noteworthy alert in California, had an amber alert sent out in the middle of the night (about 2am or so) waking up and freighting a large number of people who were not expecting to hear that go off while they were asleep.